-Kourtney Kardashian Waves Money Around After Attending Church & Dinner With Friends
+Kourtney Kardashian Waves Money Around After Attending Church And Dinner With Friends

 As previously reported by the Inquisitr, Kardashian and Bendjima split in early August after nearly two years together.
 The couple called it quits just days after returning home from a romantic three week vacation to Italy, where they visited Rome, Capri, and Portofino.

-However, a few weeks after their split the pair were spotted out together again as they grabbed dinner from a sushi restaurant.
+However, a few weeks after their split, the pair were spotted out together again as they grabbed dinner from a sushi restaurant.
 The couple then took the food and found a quiet place to park where they could eat their dinner and have a conversation.

 While Kourtney Kardashian and Younes Bendjima reportedly haven’t gotten back together, sources tell E!
 News that they may rekindle their relationship in the near future.